Women Who Radiate True Joy In Life Swear By These 5 Morning Rituals, According To Psychology

 Advertisement

 When you set your alarm at night, you have the intention to do something.
 You consciously choose to start your day in a certain way at a certain time.
 By pushing snooze, you break your word to yourself.
-You’re sending a message to yourself first thing in the day that says you don't do what you say you'll do and you can't depend on yourself.
+You’re sending a message to yourself first thing in the day that says you don't do what you say you'll do, and you can't depend on yourself.

 What happens later in the day when you tell yourself to exercise?
-Your brain reminds you that you don’t do what you say you’ll do so.
+Your brain reminds you that you don’t do what you say you’ll do.
 Remember, our brain is an excuse generator.
 Don’t let it run the show.
 Wake up when you say you'll wake up.
 Choose to do what you say you’re going to do.
 Keep your word to yourself.

 Advertisement